optimacare/OasisAzureDeployment/README.md

    5. Select *Service principal (automatic)** and click **Next**.
    6. Select your subscription, give the service connection name `Azure Connection` and click **Save**.
 3. Set up the pipeline service principal access:
-   1. Open the default pipeline
+   1. Open the default pipeline by clicking **Pipelines** in menu to the left and then the first pipeline in the list.
    2. Click **Run pipeline**.
    3. Select branch in case you are using another one than main.
    4. Select **resource-groups** from dropdown as **Deploy**.
    5. Click **Run**.
 This will create your resource groups set in your `settings.sh` file.
 In case you get a permission denied error, click the **Permission needed** link and **Permit**.
 The pipeline will continue after this.
-Wait for it to finish.
+Wait for it to finish creating our resource group.
-4. Give pipeline ownership of resource group:
+4. Give pipeline ownership of the resource group:
    1. Once again go to **Project settings**, **Service connections** and click **Azure Connection**.
    2. Click the link **Manage Service Principal**, copy the **Display name**.
    3. In the Azure Portal go to **Resource groups** - search in the top.